-Assistant Vice President of the School of Health Sciences Trine University One University Avenue Angola, Indiana 46703
+Dean of the College of Health Professions Trine University One University Avenue Angola, Indiana 46703

-Upon receipt of the complaint, the Assistant Vice President will take the following steps:
+Upon receipt of the complaint, the Dean will take the following steps:

-- Make a judgment about the complaint to determine if it legitimate or bona fide - Verbal contact with the complainant to address and ensure the appropriate action will be taken to address the incident, if warranted. - Establish a meeting with the complainant, if appropriate.
+- Make a judgment about the complaint to determine if it is valid. - Make verbal contact with the complainant to address and ensure the appropriate action will be taken to address the incident, if warranted. - Establish a meeting with the complainant, if appropriate.

-Careful assessment of the situation will be made requiring any and all pertinent review of all the necessary information.
-After assessment of the situation, the Assistant Vice President will respond in writing to the complainant outlining the corrective action(s) to be taken, if warranted.
-If the situation remains unresolved at this level, the Vice President for Academic Affairs will be notified.

-Documentation of complaints, follow-up action, and outcome will be kept on file for a period of five years in the Assistant Vice President's office.
+Careful assessment of the situation will be made requiring pertinent review of all the necessary information.
+After assessment of the situation, the Dean will respond in writing to the complainant outlining the corrective action(s) to be taken, if warranted.
+If the situation remains unresolved at this level, the Vice President for Academic Affairs will be notified and will attempt to resolve the dispute.
+Documentation of complaints, follow-up action, and outcome will be kept on file for a period of five years in the office of the Dean.